-Reservations ensure that corporate, group, and leisure travelers have accommodations at their destination and provide the hotel with a steady flow of business.
-Determining the sources of these reservations assists the front office manager in developing procedures to satisfy the needs of the guest.
-The traveler can use various means to make reservations, such as toll-free telephone numbers, fax numbers, and the Internet.
-The rooms forecast is used to communicate occupancy status to other departments in the hotel.
+hotel.
 Overbooking, used to balance no-shows and understays, can be carefully structured using the occupancy management formula.
-Computerized reservation systems also help front office managers manage guest information databases, dates of arrival, length of stay, and so forth.
+Computerized reservation systems also help front office managers to manage guest information databases, dates of arrival, length of stay, and so forth.
 Confirmed and guaranteed reservations assure the guest of accommodations on arrival, with various degrees of assurance based on time of arrival and willingness to prepay.
 These levels of assurance also affect the financial success of the hotel.
 All elements discussed in this chapter combine to provide means of access for the guest and a technique for marketing rooms for the hotel.
 The front office manager is responsible for providing this service to the guest.

-End-of-Chapter Questions
+End of Chapter Questions

 - 1. How does a well-organized reservation system meet the needs of the traveler? - 2.
-How does the lodging industry meet the need of the traveler for assured reservations? - 3.
+How does the lodging industry meet the needs of the traveler for assured reservations? - 3.
 What advantages does a hotel belonging to a reservation/referral system enjoy? - 4.
-What are the major sources of guest reservations?
-What information does this analysis reveal? - 5.
-Discuss the nature of a typical corporate client's travel plans and explain how these plans are supported to a well-organized reservation system.
-What reservation access methods are available to the corporate client? - 6.
+What are some major sources of guest reservations?
+What information does this analysis reveal?

+- 5. Discuss the nature of a typical corporate client's travel plans and explain how these plans are related to a well-organized reservation system.
+What are some reservation access methods available to the corporate client? - 6.
 Why are tour or meeting planners important to the hotel with regard to group reservations?
-What reservation access methods are available to the planner of group tours? - 7.
-How does the leisure traveler differ from the corporate client and the group traveler?
-What reservation access methods are available to the traveler? - 8.
+What are some reservation access methods available to the planner of group tours? - 7.
+How does the pleasure traveler differ from the corporate client and group traveler?
+What are some reservation access methods available to the pleasure traveler? - 8.
 If you have been or are currently employed at a front desk in a hotel, what do you think of the potential for repeat business from current guests?
 Does your hotel have a procedure to secure reservations on check-in or checkout? - 9.
 Why is it necessary to prepare a rooms forecast?
 What are the components of this management tool?
 In addition to the front office manager, who else uses the room forecast? - 10.
-What does overbooking mean?
+What does "overbooking" mean?
 Discuss the legal and financial implications of this practice. - 11.
 What are the components of an aggressive occupancy management procedure?
 How are they applied to the occupancy management formula? - 12.
 What are the major steps involved in processing a guest reservation? - 13.
 Briefly describe the method used to process a reservation with a computerized system. - 14.
 Discuss the differences between a confirmed reservation and a guaranteed reservation.
 What financial implications does each entail? - 15.
 Design a reservation code for a computerized reservation system.
 Why did you choose the control features in your code? - 16.
 Develop a cancellation code for a computerized reservation system.
 Why did you choose the control features in your code? - 17.
 What does blocking of rooms involve?
-Give examples. - 18.
-How do you think true integration of the central reservation system and a hotel's property management system affect guest satisfaction and the hotel's financial success?
+Give some examples. - 18.
+How do you think true integration of the central reservation system and a hotel's property management system will affect guest satisfaction and the hotel's financial success?